stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Opcodes

-A program instruction represents a particular operation to be performed, and it may or may not include an operand.
-The operation is identified by the [instruction operation code](https://en.wikipedia.org/wiki/Opcode) (opcode) used in the instruction.
+A program instruction represents a particular operation to be performed.
+It may or may not include an operand.
+The [instruction operation code](https://en.wikipedia.org/wiki/Opcode) (opcode) used in the instruction identifies the operation.
 The opcode is a byte value in the range 0 to 255 inclusive.
-The 6502 officially supports 151 opcodes and they can be grouped into [56 operations](http://www.6502.org/tutorials/6502opcodes.html).
-Each opcode in a group performs the same basic operation (such as adding two numbers together) but it will use a different addressing mode to specify the data to operate on.
-(Addressing modes are covered later in this post.)
+The 6502 officially supports 151 opcodes and they are grouped into [56 operations](http://www.6502.org/tutorials/6502opcodes.html).
+Each opcode in a group performs the same basic operation, such as adding two numbers together.
+They differ by the addressing mode used to specify the data to operate on.
+(I cover addressing modes later in this post.)

-For each instruction in your program, the assembler needs to determine which of the 151 opcodes to output as the generated machine code.
-The basic operation is indicated by the particular three-letter mnemonic that is used in the instruction.
+For each instruction in your program, the assembler needs to determine the opcode to output.
+You state the basic operation by the particular three-letter mnemonic that you use.
 The mnemonic is not case sensitive.

 ```asm6502
 SEI       ; The mnemonic is SEI.